It was a dark and stormy night: Music

-Kerry Turner: Twas a Dark and Stormy Night, Op.
-12 (1987, rev. 2019), different versions.
+Kerry Turner wrote "Twas a Dark and Stormy Night (Op.
+12)," in 1987, based on this sentence.

 Joni Mitchell's song "Crazy Cries of Love" on her album Taming the Tiger (1998) opens with "It was a dark and stormy night".
 In the December 1998 issue of Musician, Mitchell discusses her idea of using several cliche lines in the lyrics of multiple songs on the album, such as "the old man is snoring" in the title song "Taming the Tiger".
 Her co-lyricist, Don Fried, had read of a competition in The New Yorker to write a story opening with "It was a dark and stormy night" and was inspired to put it in the lyrics of "Crazy Cries of Love".
 Mitchell states:

 But the second line is a brilliant deviation from the cliché: "Everyone was at the wing-ding."
 It's a beautiful out, but that was because it was competition to dig yourself out of a cliché hole in an original way.
 He never sent it in to The New Yorker, but he just did it as an original exercise.

 Television

 In the second season of the television series Star Trek: The Next Generation, the twelfth episode "The Royale" features Enterprise crewmembers trapped in a strange hotel on a planet otherwise incapable of supporting human life.
 In a hotel room, they find the corpse of an astronaut along with a pulp novel entitled Hotel Royale that begins "It was a dark and stormy night..." and containing many other clichés.
 As the sole survivor of an accidental contamination of his starship by an unknown alien race, the aliens took pity on him and created Hotel Royale for him, thinking the novel's story described the human way of life, whereas the astronaut found it unbearable due to the story's poor quality.

-A similar Norwegian version of the phrase called "Det er en mørk og stormfull aften" (English translation: "It is a dark and stormy evening") is spoken by the narrator in the beginning of every episodes of the comedy-adventure series The Julekalender (1994).
+A similar Norwegian version of the phrase called "Det er en mørk og stormfull aften" (English translation: "It is a dark and stormy evening") is spoken by the narrator in the beginning of every episode of the comedy-adventure series The Julekalender (1994).